Black History Month

 Enjoy the culinary delights of the cultural contribution of “soul food” from early African-American generations that continue to satisfy our palates today!
 Join us for dinner on the Lawrenceville and Princeton campuses!

-Unite with us for a closing celebration of Black History Month through gospel song, dance and spoken word.
+Unite with us for a closing celebration of Black History Month, with gospel song, dance and spoken word.
 Dessert will be served after the show.
-Enter the Bart Luedeke Center Cavalla Room and experience enormous joy and excitement as performers from Rider University and surrounding areas end Black History Month on a high note!
+Experience enormous joy and excitement as performers from Rider end Black History Month on a high note!
 This event is free and open to the public.

 |Date / Time||Location|